WORLD BANK GROUP

 Breakthrough Energy was launched alongside Mission Innovation at COP21 in Paris.
 At COP26 in Glasgow, the two initiatives expanded their successful partnership through a Letter of Intent, which set out how they would work towards their shared goals of advancing public and private sector collaboration to accelerate critical clean energy technologies toward commercialization.

-The World Economic Forum is the international organisation for public-private cooperation.
+The World Economic Forum (WEF) is an international organization for public-private cooperation.
 Collaboration between the public and private sectors is an effective method for accelerating innovation.
-MI is collaborating with the World Economic Forum to drive private sector involvement, public-private partnerships, and knowledge-sharing around public-private research and technology development.
+MI is collaborating with WEF to drive private sector involvement, public-private partnerships, and knowledge-sharing around public-private research and technology development.
 The collaboration increases the relevance and impact of the private sector on MI members’ clean energy RD&D investments, helping to unlock the technology breakthroughs in cost and performance needed to revolutionize energy systems throughout the world.
 Details of the collaboration between MI and the World Economic Forum can be found in the Letter of Collaboration signed at the second MI Ministerial.

 The International Renewable Energy Agency (IRENA) is an intergovernmental organization that supports countries in their transition to a sustainable energy future and serves as the principal platform for international collaboration, a centre of excellence, and a repository of policy, technology, resource and financial knowledge on renewable energy.
 IRENA and Mission Innovation agree to develop a process of collaboration, building on synergies in their respective areas of work.
 It is intended that this collaboration should strengthen global renewable energy innovation efforts and accelerate innovation through more effective policies and greater cross-border collaboration.
 Read more in the Letter of Intent on Collaboration signed at the third MI Ministerial.

 INTERNATIONAL ENERGY AGENCY